-2.8 Recommended Dosage for HCC
+2.10 Recommended Dosage for HCC

-The recommended dose of OPDIVO is 240 mg administered as an intravenous infusion over 60 minutes every 2 weeks until disease progression or unacceptable toxicity.
+administered as an intravenous infusion over 30 minutes until disease progression or unacceptable toxicity.

-2.9 Dose Modifications
+2.11 Dose Modifications

 Recommendations for OPDIVO modifications are provided in Table 1.
 When OPDIVO is administered in combination with ipilimumab, if OPDIVO is withheld, ipilimumab should also be withheld.
+Review the Prescribing Information for ipilimumab for recommended dose modifications.